 - John Watson is very adamant about his straightness.
 Unfortunately, few believe him, including his girlfriends/potential conquests, who use that as an excuse to ditch him when in reality it's more because they can't stand his flatmate and best friend, Sherlock.

 - Sherlock's done this too, and is very adamant about his sexuality.
 Heck, Irene seems to think he's gay for his friend, as well as Mrs. Hudson, and plenty more.

 - Frat boys Eric & Jeremy of The Amazing Race 9 spent roughly 90% of their screen time talking about how much they liked girls.
 Seriously, you could probably make a drinking game out of it.

 - An episode of The West Wing has CJ "outed" on a blog—based on not much more than the fact that she is tall, unmarried, and in a position of power.
 She spends the episode agonizing over a way to flatly deny the outing in the media, while avoiding invoking this trope.
 In the end, she tells the reporters that it's none of their business, and then goes on a date with the man she is currently in a relationship with.

-- In series five of Misfits, one of the members of Rudy Too's support group is a man who insisted so much on stating he wasn't gay that the storm gave him a very ironic power: every time he said he wasn't gay, he involuntarily teleports into the nearest closet.
+- In series five one of the members of Rudy Too's support group is a man who insisted so much on stating he wasn't gay that the storm gave him a very ironic power: every time he said he wasn't gay, he involuntarily teleports into the nearest closet.